jacobintern/leetCode/Q95_keyboard_row/README.md

 ## Beginners Guide

-Given an array of strings words, return the words that can be typed using letters of the alphabet on only one row of American keyboard like the image below.
+Given an array of strings `words`, return the words that can be typed using letters of the alphabet on only one row of American keyboard like the image below.

-In the American keyboard:
+In the **American keyboard**:

-* the first row consists of the characters "qwertyuiop",
+* the first row consists of the characters `"qwertyuiop"`,
-* the second row consists of the characters "asdfghjkl", and
+* the second row consists of the characters `"asdfghjkl"`, and
-* the third row consists of the characters "zxcvbnm".
+* the third row consists of the characters `"zxcvbnm"`.

 ### Example 1